tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_23/benchmarking.md

 ## Overview

-After mastering **elementwise**, **tiled**, **manual vectorization**, and **Mojo vectorize** patterns, it's time to measure their actual performance.
+After learning **elementwise**, **tiled**, **manual vectorization**, and **Mojo vectorize** patterns, it's time to measure their actual performance.
 This guide explains how to use the built-in benchmarking system in `p21.mojo` to scientifically compare these approaches and understand their performance characteristics.

 > **Key insight:** _Theoretical analysis is valuable, but empirical benchmarking reveals the true performance story on your specific hardware._